mitmproxy/mitmproxy/docs/certinstall.rst

 Using a custom certificate
 --------------------------

-You can use your own certificate by passing the ``--cert`` option to mitmproxy.
-Mitmproxy then uses the provided certificate for interception of the specified domains instead of generating a certificate signed by its own CA.
+You can use your own certificate by passing the ``--cert [domain=]path_to_certificate`` option to mitmproxy.
+Mitmproxy then uses the provided certificate for interception of the specified domain instead of generating a certificate signed by its own CA.

 The certificate file is expected to be in the PEM format.
 You can include intermediary certificates right below your leaf certificate, so that your PEM